-Explanation on application of the practice : OHB Directors are subject to the Directors' Code of Ethics which is incorporated in the Board Charter and reviewed periodically.
+Application : Applied Explanation on application of the practice : OHB Directors are subject to the Directors' Code of Ethics which is incorporated in the Board Charter and reviewed periodically.
 It guides the conduct of Directors so as to act in the best interest of the OHB and its stakeholders, observe high standards of corporate governance, exercising ethical business practices including addressing conflict of interest situations via declaration, and prohibiting misuse of information such as insider trading.
 OHB has also formalised a Code of Ethics which serves to provide guidance for employees on how ethical matters are to be dealt with.
-The Code of Ethics covers issues related to: • External environment; • Work environment; • Safe and healthy environment; • Usage of OHB's property; • Compliance with laws; • Fair dealing with others, illegal or questionable gifts or favours; • Gifts and entertainment; • Travel and hospitality; • Donations and sponsorships; • Employment outside OHB Group; • Foreign transactions; • Political contribution and activities; • Opportunities; • Conflicts of interests; • Fraud and actions constituting fraud; • Insider trading; • Abuse of power; • Money laundering; • Gratification, Bribery and Corruption; • Facilitation payment; and
+The Code of Ethics covers issues related to: External environment; Work environment; Safe and healthy environment; Usage of OHB's property; Compliance with laws; Fair dealing with others, illegal or questionable gifts or favours; Gifts and entertainment; Travel and hospitality; Donations and sponsorships; Employment outside OHB Group; Foreign transactions; Political contribution and activities; Opportunities; Conflicts of interests; Eraud and actions constituting fraud; Fraud and actions constituting fraud; Insider trading; Abuse of power; Money laundering; Gratification, Bribery and Corruption; Facilitation payment; and Sexual harassment.

+During FY2024, the following enhancements were made to the Code of Ethics: Included specific timeline for new hire Code of Ethics adherence declaration; Emphasised on the prohibition of disclosing confidential information via latest instant messaging/social media platforms, failure to comply will subject to disciplinary actions; Expanded the types of confidential information; Included 3 categories of Conflict of Interest; and Included definition on money laundering and its stages.
 A summary of OHB's Code of Ethics is available on the Company's website.
 The Board has established the following supporting policies: Anti-Bribery and Corruption Policy - Made available on the Company's website; Corporate Disclosure and Communication Policy - Made available on the Company's website; Director Remuneration Policy - Made available on the Company's website; Director Fit and Proper Policy - Made available on the Company's website; Sustainability Policy - Made available on the Company's website; Gift and Entertainment Policy - Internal policy; Donation and Sponsorship Policy - Internal policy; Conflict of Interest Declaration Form for all Directors and Executive and above - Internal document; and Disciplinary procedure - Internal document.
-The implementation of these policies and procedures are driven by the Management while the Board reviews the effectiveness of the policies and procedures from time to time via the assessment of the Group's internal control systems.

-Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Explanation for : departure Large companies are requin to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.
+Measure : Timeframe :

-Measure :

-Timeframe :

-·